 - Graduate to an unsecured card.
 If you keep your credit utilization ratio low, you’ll improve your credit more quickly and effectively.

 - Contact customer service.
 Call 1-800-869-3557 24/7 or send a secure email from your online account.
 Connect on Facebook @WellsFargo or Twitter @Ask_WellsFargo.

-What customers are saying about the Wells Fargo Secured Credit Card
+Wells Fargo Secured Credit Card reviews and complaints.